dureuill/sc/README.md

 There's still a way out, however, but it will cost us some API purity.
 If we can't have a second borrow because the first one is mutable, then let's make the first one immutable.
-This requires changing the signature of `Sc::set` to take `&self` rather than `&mut self`.
+This requires changing the signature of `Sc::set(=` to take `&self` rather than `&mut self`.
 To do so, we need to introduce interior mutability to our `Sc` struct.